 The pandemic drastically changed our way of life.
-A lot of professionals had to learn how to transfer their skills into the online world and start engaging in remote working.
+A lot of professionals had to learn how to transfer their skills into the online world and start engaging in remote work.
 One of the most curious examples is virtual babysitting.

 Babysitting is one of the traditional professions that no one expected could become digital.
 How could a person take care of a child via Zoom?